EndPointCorp/end-point-blog/2013/03/07/streaming-live-with-red5-media.html.md

 <div class="separator" style="clear: both; text-align: center;"><a href="/blog/2013/03/07/streaming-live-with-red5-media/image-7.jpeg" imageanchor="1" style="clear: left; float: left; margin-bottom: 1em; margin-right: 1em;"><img border="0" src="/blog/2013/03/07/streaming-live-with-red5-media/image-7.jpeg"/></a></div>

-## Final result
+### Final result

 After a bit of styling and herding my test participants, here is what I got:

 <div class="separator" style="clear: both; text-align: center;"><a href="/blog/2013/03/07/streaming-live-with-red5-media/image-8.jpeg" imageanchor="1" style="clear: left; float: left; margin-bottom: 1em; margin-right: 1em;"><img border="0" src="/blog/2013/03/07/streaming-live-with-red5-media/image-8.jpeg"/></a></div>

-## Questions, questions
+### Questions, questions

 There are problems to be addressed yet.

 First, there is no audio.
-It's commented out in the original code with the note about performance issues.
+It’s commented out in the original code with the note about performance issues.
 Silence may be golden, but the grimace-enhanced chat experience is totally not acceptable for production!

 Second, the whole performance talk brings up the other important questions: How many subscribers can this setup handle?
 Is it possible to achieve the better video quality?
 Why is the video stream choppy at times?